 TOO YOUNG FOR DENTURES?

-As a society we have placed a bad stigma on missing/broken teeth in the younger generation.
+As a society we have placed a bad stigma on missing/broken teeth, especially amongst the younger generation.
 If we see someone that's not over 60 in dentures or with bad teeth, we automatically assume things.

 "Did you see that young girl's teeth?
 She must not have ever brushed them or I wonder if she is addicted to drugs?"